-Supply tends to fluctuate, but at the time of writing our recommended supplier Bouncing Bear Botanicals carries dried flowers and a nice 20x extract.
+Supply tends to fluctuate, but at the time of writing our recommended supplier Waking Herbs carries a 25x extract in resin, powder and liquid form.

 A highly concentrated oil made via solvent extraction.
 This is the purest form you can get, with roughly 1 ton of flowers to make 1 kilo of oil.
 This reportedly makes an incredible addition to an oil massage, as yes the alkaloids can be absorbed through the skin!
 For a blue lotus massage, just mix a few drops of the absolute with a cheaper carrier oil like olive oil.

 The essential blue lotus oil is similar to the absolute oil, except it is instead made via a steam distillation process.